dwaite/connect/openid-connect-self-issued-v2-1_0.md

 ## 1. Introduction
-Self-Issued OpenID Provider (Self-Issued OP) extends OpenID Connect to allow end-users to act as OpenID Providers (OPs).
-Using Self-Issued OP, end-users can authenticate themselves and present claims directly to the Relying Parties (RPs) without relying on the Identity Provider.
+Self-Issued OpenID Provider (Self-Issued OP) extends OpenID Connect to allow End-users to use OpenID Providers (OPs) that they control.
+Using Self-Issued OPs, End-users can authenticate themselves and present claims directly to the Relying Parties (RPs) without relying on a third-party Identity Provider.

-The term Self-Issued comes from the fact that end-users issue self-signed ID Tokens to prove validity of the identifiers and claims.
-This is a trust model different from that of the rest of OpenID Connect where OP is run by the the company who issues ID Tokens on behalf of the end-user upon end-user's consent.
+The term Self-Issued comes from the fact that the End-users issue self-signed ID Tokens to prove validity of the identifiers and claims.
+This is a trust model different from that of the rest of OpenID Connect where OP is run by the third party who issues ID Tokens on behalf of the End-user upon End-user's consent.
 Therefore, Self-Issued OP comes with several limitations that are solved by introducing new mechanisms which require certain trade-offs.

-First limitation is RP cannot be expected to be able to pre-establish trust relationships with every Self-Issued OP because there could be as many Self-Issued OPs as there are end-users, contrary to the limited number of IdPs.
+First limitation is RP cannot be expected to be able to pre-establish trust relationships with every Self-Issued OP because there could be as many Self-Issued OPs as there are End-users.
 Usage of cryptographically verifiable identifiers is defined in this specification as a mechanism for RPs to trust SIOP without having to pre-establish a trust relationship between RP and OP as in a basic protocol of OpenID Connect.

-Second limitation is Self-Issued OP cannot be trusted to assert all the claims about the end user, because it is hosted by the user.
-Usage of cryptographically verifiable claims is defined in this specification as a mechanism for Self-Issued OP to present claims about the end-user asserted by the Claims Providers other than Self-Issued OP.
+Second limitation is Self-Issued OP cannot be trusted to assert all the claims about the End-user, because it is hosted by the End-user.
+Usage of cryptographically verifiable claims is defined in this specification as a mechanism for Self-Issued OP to present claims about the End-user asserted by the Claims Providers other than Self-Issued OP.

-This specification defines how end-user provides ID Token and claims about the end-user to the RP using Self-Issued OP that is deployed on a device.
+This specification defines how End-user provides ID Token and claims about the End-user to the RP using Self-Issued OP that is deployed on a device.
 This leads to another limitation that Self-Issued OPs cannot be expected to be able to host end-points.

 Specifications for the few additional parameters and for the values of some parameters are defined in this section.
 Self-Issued OpenID Provider is an extension to OpenID Connect 1.0, and aspects not defined in this section must follow OpenID Connect 1.0.